Hilton Head Island High School

 Hilton Head Island High School (shortened to Hilton Head High, HHIHS, or HHH) is a public high school within the Beaufort County School District, located in Hilton Head Island, South Carolina, United States.
-The high school serves students on the island in addition to some students living in Bluffton through the Beaufort County School District "school choice program".
+The school serves students on the island in addition to some students living in Bluffton through the Beaufort County School District "school choice program".

 Academics

-Hilton Head Island High School is accredited with the Southern Association of Colleges and Schools.
+Hilton Head Island High School is accredited by the Southern Association of Colleges and Schools.
 The school is partnered with the International Baccalaureate Programme.

 Athletics

 Hilton Head Island High School competes at the Class AAAA level in the South Carolina High School League.
 The school fields teams for boys in football, wrestling, basketball, swimming, cross country, track & field, lacrosse, tennis, and golf; and for girls in cheerleading, volleyball, basketball, swimming, cross country, track & field, lacrosse, tennis, and golf.
 The Seahawks have won the S.C.
-Athletic Administrator Association's Carlisle Cup for eight consecutive years (up to 2017–18 school year).
+Athletic Administrator Association's Carlisle Cup for eight consecutive years (up to the 2017–18 school year).

+Controversies

+In May 2025, a 32-year-old dance teacher at Hilton Head Island High School was charged with sexual battery of a student after being placed on leave for an affair off-campus.